Zotigh/web-page/README.md

 * (Week 3) Beginning to learn to use DataBases this week is really a thing I know will help me in my path to becoming a compiuter developer.
 Since this is something I'm taking a liking to I know it will make me more valueable as a up and coming computer programmer if I can master it.

 * (week 4) Furthering my knowledge of how to debug a problem and fix it was something I did very well in this week.
 I know this will be a key in helping me make efficent bug free apps for my clients.

+* (week 5) Heading forward with my android project, I am learning about how fragments and drawer navigation.
+This is very key in helping make apps in general.
+I can see my future projects utilizing this simple but complex process to make for a smooth app that relies on navigation.